La Jolla Cove: Best Things to Do in 2024

 Every Halloween, local stores in downtown La Jolla Village give out treats to kids during the annual Pillage the Village.

-La Jolla Arts & Wine Festival
+La Jolla Arts and Wine Festival

 This annual festival features over 150 artists from Southern California, in addition to other activities fun for the whole family.